rsyncOSX/rsyncuidocs/content/en/docs/advanced/Verify.md

 - If the number of rows is equal, it is *likely* that the local repository is more up-to-date than the remote repository.

 If there are zero rows, most likely, local  and remote repository are in sync.

+{{% pageinfo color="info" %}}

+I utilize this function on a regular basis.
+I frequently travel to my mountain cabin, capture photographs of the wildlife, and develop images on my MacBook Pro during my stays.
+At home, I primarily use my MacMini 4 with a large monitor.
+Subsequently, I employ this function to synchronize my Macs with the photographs.
+As usual, I recall which Mac is most current.
+Occasionally, both the pull and push view contain data after a dry run, making it challenging to determine the appropriate course of action.
+I do recall which Mac is most current and include the delete parameter to synchronize.
+However, without remembering which Mac is most updated, it may be difficult to determine the correct action.

+Therefore, my advice is to ensure that you are aware of which Mac is updated.
+Furthermore, avoid making changes on both Macs and synchronizing changes to the repository, as this may result in data loss.

+{{< /pageinfo >}}

 #### Itemized output - push or pull